The Administrative Appeals Tribunal (AAT)

 The Appeals Tribunal was established under the Administrative Courts of Appeal Act and began operations on 1 July 1976.
 Effective July 1, 2015, the Migration Tribunal, Refugee Tribunal and Social Security Appeals Tribunal have been merged with the AAT.

-The AAT is composed of the President and other members appointed as Deputy Presidents, Senior Members or Members who have experience in areas such as accounting, aviation, disability, engineering, law, medicine, migration, military affairs, government, science and social Security.
+The AAT is composed of the President and other members appointed as Deputy Presidents, Senior Members or Members who have experience in areas such as accounting, aviation, disability, engineering, law, medicine, migration, military affairs, government, science and Social Security.
 They consider additional information that may not have been available before the initial decision was made and often hold hearings to verify evidence.

 Among other issues, the Tribunal may review cases related to migration and refugee visas, visa decisions and Australian citizenship.
-All decisions are considered “on the merits”, taking into account and within the framework of the applicable legislation, that is, all facts, arguments and conclusions are considered in a new way, where new decision is made.
+All decisions are considered “on the merits”, taking into account and within the framework of the applicable legislation, that is, all facts, arguments and conclusions are considered in a new way, where the new decision is made.

 Often clients come to me for revision of refusal decisions, who made a mistake in the application or did not provide enough evidence required for a positive decision.